Skip to content

 NonTerminal

-This leaf represents an instruction or an object whose literal contents are defined in a separate Diagram or explanatory text.
+This leaf represents an instruction or an object whose literal contents are defined in a separate Diagram, explanatory text, or is considered to be well understood by the viewer.

 NonTerminal( text, [ href, title, class ] )